What is minimalism?

 Stuff isn’t the enemy, but it is worth paying attention to how your ‘stuff’ makes you feel

 People who are minimalists want to unburden themselves from their things.
 From the restrictions that ‘things’ put on their use of their own living spaces, their identities, their wallets, and their time.

 This was what really sat with me when I read about minimalism.
 I just felt such a heaviness, such a burden, by all that I have.
 Yes, for all of the reasons listed above, but also because of how mindlessly frivolous it has felt.
 I mean, how can I have multiples of things I don’t even need when there are people who go without so many things I brush off as necessities (that’s a whole other post though, probably written from my bathtub while I ugly cry like a pregnant lady watching Call the Midwives).

 All this being said, I know minimalism isn’t for everyone.
-I also don’t think it can be extreme.
+I also do think it can be extreme.
 ‘Stuff’ isn’t the enemy.
 But the whole process of this is for us to go through our home and weed out what ‘stuff’ is just ‘stuff’.
 To make that line between beauty and usefulness versus clutter and burden.
-And yeah, I wouldn’t complain if there was less laundry and a basement we could actually make use out of (real talk)…..